Seabreg/mozillacacheview/readme.txt

 Description
 ===========

-MZCacheView is a small utility that reads the cache folder of Firefox/Mozilla/Netscape Web browsers, and displays the list of all files currently stored in the cache.
-For each cache file, the following information is displayed: URL, Content type, File size, Last modified time, Last fetched time, Expiration time, Fetch count, Server name, and more.
+MZHistoryView is a small utility that reads the history data file (history.dat) of Firefox/Mozilla/Netscape Web browsers, and displays the list of all visited Web pages in the last days.
+For each visited Web page, the following information is displayed: URL, First visit date, Last visit date, Visit counter, Referrer, Title, and Host name.
-You can easily select one or more items from the cache list, and then extract the files to another folder, or copy the URLs list to the clipboard.
+You can also easily export the history data to text/HTML/Xml file.

 Notice:
 =======

-The name of this tool was changed from MozillaCacheView to MZCacheView due to the obsession of Mozilla Foundation people with their registered trademark.
+The name of this tool was changed from MozillaHistoryView to MZHistoryView due to the obsession of Mozilla Foundation people with their registered trademark.
 I have received a threatening letter from the attorney of Mozilla Foundation saying that using the 'Mozilla' word inside the name of my software infringes their trademark rights and demanding that I'll change the name of this tool.
-In order to avoid from any trouble in the future, I decided to change the name of this tool to MZCacheView.
+In order to avoid from any trouble in the future, I decided to change the name of this tool to MZHistoryView.